vgmoose/bamboo/README.md

 Hello!
 I am a bot that resides in #WestfordInterns.
-I try be my best!
+I try my best!

 I am currently named after the nearby [bamboo restaurant](http://www.yelp.com/biz/bamboo-fine-asian-cuisine-westford), which contrasts with the also nearby [karma restaurant](http://karmawestford.com/).
 Totally open to a new nick though!